antoinesylvia/Texas_Heat_Raceway/README.md

 - The central server and database are designed to handle races with or without weight and momentum data, maintaining compatibility with races where this information is not provided.
 - In the UI, momentum is displayed as 'N/A' when weight is not entered, ensuring clarity for users (this display method may be subject to future updates).
 - This feature complements the existing Kinetic Energy measurement, providing users with additional physics-based insights into their vehicle's performance.

-# Database Management
-- SQLite database for storing race results and component statuses
-- Automatic creation of necessary tables on first run
-- Queries for detecting new records and managing race history

-# Cross-Platform Compatibility
-- Use of os.path.join for file path management
-- Pygame for cross-platform audio playback
-- Web interface for platform-independent race monitoring and control

-# Temperature and Humidity Monitoring:
-   - Weather information section that fetches and displays this data on our dashboard via a periodic OpenWeatherMap API call.

 ## API Endpoints (Central Server)